by Diane Linsley

 Fragrant Flowers from Seed

-Gilia tricolor (Birds Eyes) -- Annual wildflower with delicate, lilac and white, trumpet-shaped flowers that smell like chocolate.
+Alyssum -- Masses of tiny, white or purple flowers with a light, sweet fragrance.
+Easy-to-grow annual.
+Four O'Clock -- Sweetly fragrant, trumpet-shaped flowers in a range of colors.
+Gilia tricolor -- Annual wildflower with delicate, lilac and white, trumpet-shaped flowers that smell like chocolate.
 Easy to grow from seed.
 Hesperis matronalis -- Sweetly fragrant, violet or white flowers.
 Self-sowing perennial.
 Easy to grow from seed.
-Lunaria (Honesty) -- Fragrant, purple flowers followed by showy seed pods.
+Lunaria annua -- Fragrant, purple flowers followed by showy seed pods.
 Shade-tolerant biennial.
 Moonflower Vine (Ipomoea alba) -- Huge, 6" wide, pure white flowers with a sweet fragrance.
 Night-blooming, annual vine.
 Tender perennial in zones 8-11.
 Nicotiana (Flowering Tobacco) -- Fragrant, trumpet-shaped flowers.
 Annual.
 Penstemon palmeri -- Large, light pink flowers that smell like grapes.
 Drought-tolerant, native perennial.
 Phlox drummondii -- Native annual with lightly fragrant flowers in shades of pink, red, rose, magenta and white.
 Rudbeckia subtomentosa (Sweet Black-Eyed Susan) -- 3" butter-yellow daisies with dark brown centers.
 Anise-like fragrance.
+Sweet Pea -- The powerful fragrance can be smelled from several feet away.
 Sweet William -- Crimson, pink, white or bicolor flowers with a spicy fragrance.
 Virginia Stock -- Sweetly fragrant, small flowers in pink, purple and white.
 Quick to bloom from seed.

 Herbs with Fragrant Foliage

 Anise Hyssop -- Licorice-mint flavored leaves for tea.
 Lavender-blue flowers.
+Basil -- Highly fragrant herb for cooking and ornamental gardens.
 English Thyme -- Fragrant herb for cooking or potpourri.
 Pinkish-white flowers.
 Drought-tolerant perennial.
 Greek Oregano -- The pizza herb.
 Yummy fragrance.
 Spreading perennial.
+Lavender -- Fragrant flowers and foliage.
+Good for potpourri.
 Lemon Balm -- Strong, lemon fragrance.
 Nice for teas.
 Has a sedative effect.
 Easy to grow from seed.
 Lemon Beebalm -- The crushed leaves have a mild, citrus fragrance.
 The lavender-pink flowers attract hummingbirds and butterflies.
 Sage (Salvia officinalis) -- Spicy herb for poultry seasoning.
 Lavender flowers.